abhiig0802/nhs-ae-analytics/README.md

 ---

-##  A note on model design decisions

-A few choices in this project are worth explaining because they came from the data, not assumptions:

-**Why 75% as the breach threshold, not 95%?**
-The official NHS target is 95%.
-But when I ran the analysis, 128 out of 203 trusts breach it every single month. there's nothing to predict.
-The model would just memorise trust identities.
-75% is clinically meaningful (1 in 4 patients waiting over 4 hours) and creates genuine month-to-month variation the model can actually learn from.

-**Why filter to 48 trusts for the model?**
-After setting the 75% threshold, I checked trust-level consistency.
-50 trusts breach every month, 83 never breach,leaving 48 genuinely uncertain trusts where prediction has value.
-Training on always-breaching and never-breaching trusts inflates the AUC artificially.
-The honest 0.77 from 48 uncertain trusts is worth more than a dishonest 0.99 from all 203.

-**Why SARIMA for forecasting and not LSTM?**
-With only 24 monthly data points, deep learning models would massively overfit.
-SARIMA is specifically designed for short seasonal time series.
-It's the right tool for this data, not a fallback.

----

 ## About

-Built by **ABHIRAM GADIKOTA** — MSc Data Science, Cardiff University.
+Built by **Abhiram Gadikota** - MSc Data Science, Cardiff University.
 Dissertation: machine learning for financial market volatility forecasting.
 Currently looking for data analyst and data science roles in Cardiff and across the UK.

 Open to opportunities - feel free to reach out via GitHub.

 ---

 *Data is open source.
 Code is original.
-Findings are real.*
+Every figure in this README is reproducible from the notebooks in this repo.*